eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

     a natural-person PID, and also contains different attributes.
 For example, date of birth or age are not relevant information for legal persons.
-Specifying a different Rulebook for legal-person PIDs allows Relying Parties and other EUDI Wallet Units to request these attributes.
+Specifying a different Rulebook for legal-person PIDs allows Relying Parties and other Wallet Units to request these attributes.

--   A legal-person EUDI Wallet Solution may be implemented in the same manner as a natural-person Wallet Solution, meaning chiefly that it is implemented on a mobile device operated by a single User, who is a natural person.
-However, a legal-person EUDI Wallet Solution may also be implemented as a server-based (web-based) application.
-In the latter case, a Wallet Unit can be used either by one or more natural persons appointed by the legal person, or by information systems of the legal persons that give an EUDI Wallet Unit commands in accordance with rules defined by the legal person.
+-   A legal-person Wallet Solution may be implemented in the same manner as a natural-person Wallet Solution, meaning chiefly that it is implemented on a mobile device operated by a single User, who is a natural person.
+However, a legal-person Wallet Solution may also be implemented as a server-based (web-based) application.
+In the latter case, a Wallet Unit can be used either by one or more natural persons appointed by the legal person, or by information systems of the legal persons that give an Wallet Unit commands in accordance with rules defined by the legal person.

 *HLRs*